nilaj-c/Derivatives-Pricing-Models/README.md

 # Derivatives-Pricing-Models

-Repository of codes to calculate option prices using various models
+Repository of codes related to derivatives pricing:

 1. <strong> binomial-pricing-eu-am</strong>: code to calculate the price of an European or American Put or Call option using the Cox-Ross-Rubinstein model.
 The code has a separate function to calculate the stock price lattice which would be reused later.